 Overview of Seventh District Economy

-The Seventh Federal Reserve District is made up of five states, which includes all of Iowa, and most of Illinois, Indiana, Michigan and Wisconsin.
+The Seventh Federal Reserve District serves a five-state region, comprising all of Iowa and most of Illinois, Indiana, Michigan and Wisconsin.
 The Seventh District comprises a considerable part of the nation’s manufacturing base — especially capital goods and consumer durables — as well as production agriculture and food processing.